Cloud1379/cse15l-lab-reports/LabReport5.md

 The next option that I tried was `-maxdepth`.
 I had already used this in previous commands, but I will now look into it further.
 This option specifies how far into the directories that `-find` will go.

-I first tried looking through `-docsearch` for directory-type files with a max depth of 1.
+I first tried looking through `docsearch` for directory-type files with a max depth of 1.
 ```
 [cs15lwi23ade@ieng6-203]:docsearch:562$ find -maxdepth 1 -type d
 .